 This post was originally published in November 2019 and has been updated with recipe refinements, tips, and new photos.

-- Spaghetti squash doesn't require lots of preparation and bakes up beautifully.
+- Ease— Spaghetti squash doesn't require much preparation and bakes up beautifully.

-- The mild squash flavor pairs well with so many flavors.
+- Flavor— This mild squash pairs well with so many flavors and dishes.

-- This creamy, cheesy filling adds a rich, comfort food vibe to the light squash.
+- Comfort—The creamy, cheesy filling adds a rich, comfort food vibe to the light squash.

-- This dish is satisfying enough to serve as a main dish but is equally delicious as a side dish with your favorite meat or fish.
+- Versatile—This dish is satisfying enough to serve as a main dish but equally delicious as a side dish with your favorite meat or fish.

-- Frozen creamed spinach - This is one of my favorite shortcut ingredients.
+- Frozen creamed spinach is one of my favorite shortcut ingredients.
 It's indulgent yet light and is perfect for incorporating into other dishes like this.

-- Shallot provides a mild onion flavor.
+- Shallots provide a mild onion flavor.
 Sweet yellow or red onion can also be used.

 - Fontina cheese is mild and melts beautifully.
-Gruyere is another great choice.
-Monterey Jack or Parmesan can also be used.
+Gruyere, Monterey Jack, and Parmesan are also great options.

-- Heavy cream (not pictured) - Add as needed if the spinach mixture seems thick.
+- Heavy cream (not pictured) can be used to thin out the spinach mixture if it seems thick.
 Typically, 1-2 tablespoons is enough.

 See the recipe card for complete instructions and ingredient amounts.